cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `fetch.prune`

 If true, fetch will automatically behave as if the `--prune` option was given on the command line.
-See also `remote.<name>.prune` and the PRUNING section of [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html).
+See also `remote.<name>.prune` and the PRUNING section of git-fetch(1).

 `fetch.pruneTags`

 If true, fetch will automatically behave as if the `refs/tags/*:refs/tags/*` refspec was provided when pruning, if not set already.
 This allows for setting both this option and `fetch.prune` to maintain a 1=1 mapping to upstream refs.
-See also `remote.<name>.pruneTags` and the PRUNING section of [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html).
+See also `remote.<name>.pruneTags` and the PRUNING section of git-fetch(1).

 `fetch.output`

 Control how ref update status is printed.
 Valid values are `full` and `compact`.
 Default value is `full`.
-See section OUTPUT in [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html) for detail.
+See section OUTPUT in git-fetch(1) for detail.

 `fetch.negotiationAlgorithm`

 Control how information about the commits in the local repository is sent when negotiating the contents of the packfile to be sent by the server.
 Set to "skipping" to use an algorithm that skips commits in an effort to converge faster, but may result in a larger-than-necessary packfile; or set to "noop" to not send any information at all, which will almost certainly result in a larger-than-necessary packfile, but will skip the negotiation step.
 The default is "default" which instructs Git to use the default algorithm that never skips commits (unless the server has acknowledged it or one of its descendants).
 If `feature.experimental` is enabled, then this setting defaults to "skipping".
 Unknown values will cause _git fetch_ to error out.

-See also the `--negotiate-only` and `--negotiation-tip` options to [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html).
+See also the `--negotiate-only` and `--negotiation-tip` options to git-fetch(1).

 `fetch.showForcedUpdates`

-Set to false to enable `--no-show-forced-updates` in [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html) and [git-pull(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-pull.html) commands.
+Set to false to enable `--no-show-forced-updates` in git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html) and [git-pull(1) commands.
 Defaults to true.

 `fetch.parallel`

-Specifies the maximal number of fetch operations to be run in parallel at a time (submodules, or remotes when the `--multiple` option of [git-fetch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-fetch.html) is in effect).
+Specifies the maximal number of fetch operations to be run in parallel at a time (submodules, or remotes when the `--multiple` option of git-fetch(1).

 A value of 0 will give some reasonable default.
 If unset, it defaults to 1.